cx0218/VRDL_HW3/README.md

 This repository implements an instance-segmentation pipeline for the NYCU-VRDL-HW3 four-class cell-segmentation benchmark (209 train / 101 test images, .tif format, hidden-test metric AP50).
-The base detector is Mask R-CNN with a ResNeXt-101-32x8d FPN backbone (Detectron2 model zoo).
+The base detector is Mask R-CNN with a ResNeXt-101-32x8d FPN backbone.
 On top of the baseline we add three task-specific modifications:

 1. **DCNv2** (modulated deformable convs) on res3--res5 -- adapts the